guilherme-alves-silve/angular-study/README.md

 ## Development server

-Run first the server in back-end with `npm start` After in the folder front-end, run `ng serve` for a dev server.
+Run first the server in back-end with `npm start` After in the folder front-end, run `ng serve` for a dev server or `ng serve --open` if you want to open a browser.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding